-In a world where dividing and conquering has become the norm, The Nature Conservancy is putting things back together at the Brown-Crutcher Nature Preserve, located within the Kentucky River Palisades, a special area where steep, 450-million year-old limestone cliffs capture the hearts of visitors.
+In a world where dividing and conquering has become the norm, we are putting things back together at the Brown-Crutcher Nature Preserve, located within the Kentucky River Palisades, a special area where steep, 450-million year-old limestone cliffs capture the hearts of visitors.

 This is what happened to Sally Brown, who upon visiting this unique landscape doggedly raised money to help TNC secure a narrow stretch of habitat winding along the banks of Bowmans Bend on the Kentucky River.
 Her efforts led to the establishment of the 632-acre Sally Brown Nature Preserve in 1997, the first of this collection of natural areas.